 The more complete and accurate your entity, the more confidently AI engines can cite your brand in relevant contexts.

-Step 1: Build a Wikidata Entry — The Knowledge Graph's Primary Source
+Step 1: Build a Wikidata Entry — Foundation of Brand Knowledge Graph SEO

-Wikidata is one of Google's most important Knowledge Graph data sources.
+Wikidata is one of Google's most important knowledge graph for brands data sources, and the single most important step in improving your AI engine visibility.
 It is also the channel most brands overlook.

 Why Wikidata Matters